The Diverticulitis Treatment website is a community for all sufferers of Diverticulitis and similar ailments.

-The aloe mucilaginous polysaccharide is the sole ingredient responsible for all the healing properties attributed to Aloe.
-This is a major breakthrough for uses of natural Aloe in the autoimmune and gastrointestinal areas of medicine.
+These little super-molecules are the sole ingredient responsible for all the healing properties attributed to Aloe vera.
+They are considered a major breakthrough for natural uses for autoimmune and gastrointestinal conditions.

 Dr. Ivan Danhof, M.D., Ph.D. is regarded by many as the leading authority on the internal uses of the aloe vera plant.
 He has impeccable credentials: B.S. in biology and chemistry, M.S. in Nutrition and Microbiology, Ph.D. in Physiology, and a Medical Degree with specialties in Internal Medicine and Gastroenterology.
 He has written 80 research papers throughout his career.
 Additionally, he served as a Fulbright Scholar in Afghanistan investigating Botanical Medicine.